francesca-cantoni/AutonomousCatamaran/README.md

 - Each motor can run from -10000 to +10000 RPMs
 - The RPMs are controlled through a PWM signal
   - The frequency must be 1 kHz
-  - 50% duty cycle corresponds to 0 RPM, 0% corresponds to -10000 RPM and 100% corresponds to 10000 RPMs
+  - 0% corresponds to -10000 RPMs, 50% duty cycle corresponds to 0 RPM, and 100% corresponds to 10000 RPMs
 - The propeller installed on the shaft of each motor is rated for maximum RPMs of +-8000.
 Running the motor above +-8000 RPMs might damage the propeller and must be avoided

 ### Software requirements